PAIR-code/lit/documentation/ui_guide.md

-When using LIT with a model that returns embeddings (or activations), in addition to predictions, the embedding projector will show all datapoints by their embeddings projected down to 3 dimentions.
+When using LIT with a model that returns embeddings (or activations), in addition to predictions, the embedding projector will show all datapoints by their embeddings projected down to 3 dimensions.
 This is useful for exploring and understanding clusters of datapoints.

 ![LIT embeddings](./images/lit-embeddings.png "LIT embeddings")<!-- DO NOT REMOVE {width="500"} -->

 The specific embedding used to generate the projection can be selected in a dropdown, along with the method of projection (either UMAP or PCA).
-An additional dropdown allows changing of the datapoint feature used for the label of each datapoint.
+An additional drop-down allows changing of the datapoint feature used for the label of each datapoint.
 The labels are shown on datapoint hover or click.

 The visualization can be rotated through click-and-drag interaction, and panned